Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - While King Richard was abroad, the barons had been **intriguing against** him.
     - A web on intrigue (=complicated set of secret plans)

+## Intuition

+- The ability to understand something because of a feeling rather than by facts.
+    - **Intuition told** **her** it was unwise to argue.
+    - We should trust our intuitions.

 ## Inevitable ⭐

 - Avoidable